1. Aims and objectives

 (vii) ensure the identity of the whistleblower and the identity of the person(s) to whom a whistleblower’s disclosure relates are not divulged without consent, except so far as may be necessary to ensure that the matters to which the information relates are properly assessed and investigated;

-(viii) liaise with the Director, Human Resources, or other relevant University officer, as necessary, to appoint an officer responsible for supporting the whistleblower and attending to matters relating to the whistleblower’s welfare and protection;
+(viii) liaise with the Director, People and Culture, or other relevant University officer, as necessary, to appoint an officer responsible for supporting the whistleblower and attending to matters relating to the whistleblower’s welfare and protection;

 (ix) make arrangements, wherever practicable, for the whistleblower to be informed of the progress and outcome of the University’s investigation into the matters to which their disclosure relates, subject to considerations of privacy of the persons who are the subjects of a whistleblower disclosure and customary practices of confidentiality within the University.